Frankel Conjecture and Sasaki geometry: Preliminaries in Sasaki geometry

 \subsection{The normalization}

-We fix the normalization condition (\ref{e-2-5}) throughout the paper.
-One of the key ideas in this article is to deform a Sasaki-Ricci soliton by deforming its Reeb vector field.
-Then naturally one would like to ask under what condition the condition (\ref{e-2-5}) is preserved.
+By definition a Sasaki-Ricci soliton satisfies the normalization condition (\ref{normalization}), and this fixes the homothetic transformation of the Reeb vector field.
+Thus when we deform Sasaki-Ricci solitons, one would like to ask under what condition on $\xi$ is (\ref{normalization}) preserved.

-\begin{defi} We say a compact Sasaki manifold $(M, \xi, \eta, g)$ is \emph{normalized} if it satisfies (\ref{e-2-5}). i.e.
+\begin{defi} We say a compact Sasaki manifold $(M, \xi, \eta, g)$ is \emph{normalized} if it satisfies (\ref{normalization}). i.e.

 \end{defi}